 Bengaluru’s natural beauty was once the jewel in its crown.
 Fondly called the ‘Garden City’ of India, Bengaluru was revered for the amount of scenic beauty it had to offer to its residents and visitors alike.
 Lakes, parks, and canopies of trees were scattered around the city, always a sight for sore eyes.
 However, over the years, rapid urbanisation has massively impacted the flora and fauna of Bengaluru.
-The construction of buildings, the metro and a steady increase in population, have systematically contributed to the stripping away of the city’s natural resources, making lake conservation an important issue.
+The rapid development of the city, construction of buildings, the metro and a steady increase in population have systematically contributed to the stripping away of the city’s natural resources, making lake conservation and protection an important issue.

 Lakes serve many purposes and are especially important for tourism.
 If the area around a lake is developed appropriately, it can be transformed into a peaceful, tranquil landscape that visitors can frequent to admire nature’s beauty.
 Tourists and travellers always seek out natural landscapes to unwind at when on a vacation.
 Locals themselves enjoy lakes and parks for leisure activities on a daily basis.

 If a lake is maintained, more tourists will visit it which will serve as an incentive to the government to further contribute to its upkeep.
 The cyclical aspect of lakes benefitting tourism and vice versa is extremely relevant to a city like Bengaluru.
-Ulsoor lake, Sankey tank, Agara lake and a few others have been taken care of by the government which is why today they are popular spots in the city.
+Ulsoor, Sankey tank, Agara and a few other lakes have been taken care of by the government which is why today they are popular spots in the city.
 However, only a few lakes are maintained, several others have been left in sorry states.

 As infrastructure booms, more lakes have made way for high-rise buildings.
-The ones that haven’t dried up, are filled with waste.
+The ones that haven’t dried up, are filled with waste and the water quality is severely affected.
 The fish are dying and the areas surrounding certain lakes are unfit to even visit because of the unbearable stench.
 The Bellandur lake has been in the news consistently for years now because of its deteriorating condition.
 It has even caught on fire because of the toxic chemicals present in it.

 Lakes are an integral part of any ecosystem, they sustain a huge biological diversity and help maintain the ecological balance of a region and support life.
 A freshwater source is a boon to the people living around it as well as the flora and fauna in an area.
 The primary function of lakes include: